arkamax2k/docker-php-dev/README.md

 $ docker/tools/shell.sh
 ```

-If everything is broken (TM), here is the panic button - it will stop, reset and rebuild all containers:
+If everything is broken, use "The Panic Button" - it will stop, reset and rebuild all containers:

 ```bash
 $ docker/tools/start.sh --reset
 ```

+##### NOTE: If you have any data in databases inside the DB container, it will be lost when DB container is reset.

 ### Development